SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 the same in every important way.
 The psychological attachment to cash in notes and coins can easily be overcome, without losing any of the other important functions.
 That is because humans are incredibly adaptive beings.
-Few people cherish their old Tamagotchi or PlayStation2 or worry than a vinyl record cannot ever be produced again if one wants one (they are still produced these days, you just have to want one).
+Few people cherish their old Tamagotchi or PlayStation2 or worry that a vinyl record cannot ever be produced again if one wants one (they are still produced these days, you just have to want one).

 <div style="text-align: center;">&nbsp; *&nbsp;&nbsp;&nbsp;&nbsp; * &nbsp;&nbsp;&nbsp; *</div>